reicraftscodes/reicraftscodes/README.md

 - 👋 Hi, I’m @reicraftscodes.
-- 🌱 I’m seeking a full time Software Engineer position, preferably in Spring React but I am open to any opportunities.
+- 🌱 I’m seeking a full time Junior Full-Stack Software Engineer position, preferably in Spring React but I am open to any opportunities.
+- ⚡ Fun fact: I love to play drums and play online games.
-- 💞️ I’m looking to collaborate on spring boot react project.
+- 💞️ I’m looking to collaborate with other developers.
+- ☕️ Loves a freshly brewed cup of coffee.

 <!---
 reicraftscodes/reicraftscodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.